 In Europe and around the world, chemicals are widely used by industries to manufacture everyday consumer items, from household products to children’s toys, clothes, furniture and electronic equipment.

 Exposure to chemical substances is a growing global problem.
-Production levels of chemicals have increased from 1 tonne in the 1930s to well over 500 million tonnes today.
+Production levels of chemicals have increased from 1 million tonnes in the 1930s to well over 500 million tonnes today.
 Chemical production is growing even faster than worldwide gross domestic product (GDP) and population and this is set to continue with the global chemical output predicted to further increase by 63% by 2020.
 Levels of toxicity are increasing too; new formulations for pesticides, for instance, are 10 to 100 times more toxic than those produced in 1975.

 Progress has been made in recent years and some toxic chemicals have been restricted and replaced with safer alternatives.
 However, the processes of phase out and substitution are too slow and serious knowledge gaps still exist about the adverse impacts of some chemicals.
 Historically, action on chemicals has only been taken after widespread damage.

 Well known examples of this include asbestos and the pesticide DDT, which have caused – and still cause – serious damage to human health and wildlife through their continued release into the environment.
 DDT started to be phased out in the 1970s and 1980s, yet the chemical remains all pervasive because it is persistent and bioaccumulative, while cancer from exposure to asbestos can take up to 40 years to appear.

 The EEB works to improve EU chemicals legislation, including REACH, so that they provide higher levels of protection and help the world advance towards the Sustainable Development Goals (SDGs) and Europe’s aim of a non-toxic environment as agreed in the EU’s Seventh Environmental Action Plan (7EAP).
 To this end, the EEB benefits from its alliances with environmental, consumer, health and scientific organisations, holds regular working group meetings to enable close cooperation with other NGOs, and makes good use of its high level contacts at the European Council, Commission and Parliament.